Outcome-guided Bayesian Clustering for Disease Subtype Discovery Using High-dimensional Transcriptomic Data: Result

 \subsection{Breast cancer application}

-We examined the performance of the GuidedBayesianClustering in METABRIC, a breast cancer gene expression dataset \citep{curtis2012genomic}, which contains gene expression profile of 24,368 genes and 1,870 subjects.
-After filtering out 50\% low expression genes based on the average expression level of each gene, scaling the data such that each gene has mean expression value 0 and standard deviation 1, we ended up with 12,180 gene features.
-Various types of clinical outcome variables existed in this cohort, including the Nottingham prognostic index (NPI, continuous variable); Estrogen receptor status (ER, binary variable); HER2 receptor status (HER2, ordinal variable); and overall survival.
-Each of these 4 phenotypic variables was used as the clinical guidance for the GuidedBayesianClustering, respectively.
-We denote these methods as NPI-GuidedBayesianClustering, ER-GuidedBayesianClustering, HER2-GuidedBayesianClustering, and Survival-GuidedBayesianClustering.
+In this section, we examined the performance of the GuidedBayesianClustering on real data.
+We applied the GuidedBayesianClustering to METABRIC \citep{curtis2012genomic}, a gene expression dataset for breast cancer containing gene expression profile of 1,870 subjects and 24,368 genes.
+For data preprocessing, we filtered out 50\% genes with low average expression levels; scaled the data so that the average expression value of each gene was 0 with a standard deviation of 1; and finally retained 12,180 gene features.
+In this study cohort, various types of clinical outcome variables were measured, including Estrogen receptor status (ER, binary variable); HER2 receptor status (HER2, ordinal variable); Nottingham prognostic index (NPI, continuous variable); and overall survival.
+Each of these four clinical outcome variables served as a guidance for the GuidedBayesianClustering to achieve clustering and gene selection.
+We named the GuidedBayesianClustering with each clinical guidance as ER-GuidedBayesianClustering, HER2-GuidedBayesianClustering, NPI-GuidedBayesianClustering, and Survival-GuidedBayesianClustering, respectively.